nelsonam/Python-Twitter-Class/README.md

-# meetup-sept15
+# Python Twitter Class
-code for my workshop on analyzing twitter with python at the SF Python Meetup on September 16, 2015
+Originally a workshop at SF Python Meetup on September 16, 2015, this repo contains code and instructions to learn about how to use Python and Twitter.

 ## To get started: